 The functional currencies of the Company's subsidiaries are currencies other than the U.S. dollar.
 The Company translates assets and liabilities of the foreign subsidiaries into U.S. dollars at the exchange rate in effect on the balance sheet date.
 Costs and expenses of the subsidiaries are translated into U.S. dollars at the average exchange rate during the period.
 Gains or losses from these translation adjustments are reported as a separate component of stockholders' equity in accumulated other comprehensive loss until there is a sale or complete or substantially complete liquidation of the Company's investment in the foreign subsidiary at which time the gains or losses will be realized and included in net income (loss).
-As of December 31, 2019 and 2018, all foreign currency translation gains (losses) have been unrealized and included in accumulated other comprehensive loss consists entirely of losses from translation of foreign subsidiaries at December 31, 2019 and 2018.
+As of December 31, 2020 and 2019, all foreign currency translation gains (losses) have been unrealized and included in accumulated other comprehensive loss.
+Accumulated other comprehensive loss consists entirely of losses or gains from translation of foreign subsidiaries at December 31, 2020 and 2019.
 Foreign currency transaction gains and losses are included in results of operations and have not been significant for the periods presented.